Gaiola Island: History

 The island takes its name from the cavities that dot the coast of Posillipo.
 The Latin caveola ("little cave") passed through the region's dialect to become Caviola.

-Originally, the small island was known as Euplea, protector of safe navigation, and was the site of a small temple.
+Originally, the small island was known as Euplea, protector of safe navigation, and was the site of a small Roman temple dedicated to Venus.

 The island is very close to the coast, reachable with a few strokes of swimming.
 It is assumed that originally it was nothing more than an extension of the promontory opposite and was artificially separated only at a later time at the behest of Lucullus.

-In the 17th century the island was virtually littered with Roman factories, while, two centuries later, the island served as a battery in defense of the Gulf of Naples.
+In the 17th century, the island had many Roman factories.
+Two centuries later, the island served as a battery in defense of the Gulf of Naples.

 At the beginning of the 19th century, the island was inhabited by a hermit, nicknamed "The Wizard", who lived thanks to the almsgiving of fishermen.
 Soon after, the island saw the construction of the villa that occupies it today and which was owned by the maritime engineer, Nelson Foley, brother-in-law to Sir Arthur Conan Doyle.
 Foley also owned the Villa Bechi on the mainland opposite Isola di Gaiola.
 From 1896-1903 the owner of the Villa Bechi was Norman Douglas, author of Land of the Siren, but he sold it back to Foley.
 The latter built a single-person cable chair that connected the island to the mainland.